hms-dbmi/uchimata/docs/README.md

 The type unions with `AssociatedValuesScale` and `AssociatedValuesColor` exist to support binding other genomic data values onto these visual channels, instead of only setting them to constant value.

-## Selections

-In order to filter 3D models based on genomic coordinates, we provide functions to select subparts of a chunk or model.
-Chunks allow only simple fetching by bin indices.

-Models, on the other hand, can be filtered based on genomic coordinates, thanks to the fact that we know precisely which genomic parts a model represents.